premthomas/autonomous_driving/README.md

 <br/>

 While it does not seem like much, the vehicle should have seen the traffic light in the first frame but comes to a stop only at the line.

+## Assumptions (and/or fixed parameters)
+### Carla parameters
+  1. Image size has been set to 400x300
+  2. The vehicle and its color has been kept constant
+  3. The weather parameter has been set to 'Clear noon'